florindumitrescu94/DashBoard_PowerBox_V3/README.md

 I've added two optocouplers which can be used to control external equipment (see explanation below).
 Using optocouplers ensures good insulation between the Arduino and the external equipment, so that a malfunction of one does not affect the other.
 This feature will allow the control of external non-ASCOM connected equipment, like relays or other types of switches to control devices around the observatory.
 The case was not designed to incorporate any connectors for the External switches, but a 3.5mm mono audio jack is recommended.

 ## PWM Automation based on ambiental condition without temperature probes
 I've removed the two temperature probe leads, as, based on personal experience, I rarely used them and they seemd hit or miss.
 Now, the automation of the dew heaters is done based on temperature and dew point.
+(Using the dedicated Control Center app, you can set three levels of agressivity for the PWM automation.
+In NINA/APT, this automation is fixed on the "Mid" level.

 ![image](https://github.com/user-attachments/assets/fa1a87fb-6252-4845-8d0e-0e9f8fe0fbea)